 Assume from now on that $\gr{A}$ is a Poisson algebra with finitely many symplectic leaves.
 It is straightforward to verify that, for any two-sided ideal $I\sset A$, the associated graded ideal, $\gr{I},$ is a Poisson ideal in $\gr{A}$.
 Thus by Corollary \ref{even_dim}, every irreducible component of $\var(I)$, the zero variety of $\gr{I}$, is the closure of a symplectic leaf.

-{\bf Proof of Theorem \ref{irreducibility}:\;} Let $I$ be a primitive ideal.
-We've just seen that proving the Theorem amounts to showing that $\var(I)$ is irreducible.
+{\bf Proof of Theorem \ref{irreducibility}.\;} Let $I$ be a primitive ideal.
+We have just seen that proving the theorem amounts to showing that $\var(I)$ is irreducible.
 To prove this, we mimic the argument in ([Vo], \S\S3-4).
 Put $M=A/I$, viewed as an $A$-bimodule, and let $X:= \Spec(\gr{A})$.
 The filtration on $A$ induces a filtration on $M$, and we view $\gr{M}= \gr{A}/\gr{I}$ as a finitely generated $\gr{A}$-module.
 Let $\mm$ denote the coherent sheaf on $X$ corresponding to this $\gr{A}$-module.
-By definition we have: $\Supp\mm=\var(I)$, and we must show that this variety is irreducible.
+By definition we have $\Supp\mm=\var(I)$, and we must show that this variety is irreducible.
 Pick an irreducible component of $\Supp\mm$ of maximal dimension, $\dim(\Supp\mm)$.
 Corollary \ref{even_dim} says that there exists a symplectic leaf $\sS\sset X$ such that this irreducible component is $\overline{\sS}$, the Zariski closure of $\sS$.
-Furthermore, by Lemma \ref{dixmier}, any imbedded component\footnote{ here $\var(I)$ is viewed as a scheme rather than as a reduced variety.} of $\var(I)$ (corresponding to an associated prime of $\gr I$) that has non-empty intersection with $\sS$ must contain the whole of $\sS$.
+Furthermore, by Lemma \ref{dixmier}, any imbedded component\footnote{ Here $\var(I)$ is viewed as a scheme rather than as a reduced variety.} of $\var(I)$ (corresponding to an associated prime of $\gr I$) that has nonempty intersection with $\sS$ must contain the whole of $\sS$.

-A key point is that, since all symplectic leaves are even dimensional, we have
+A key point is that since all symplectic leaves are even dimensional we have

 The idea of the proof of Irreducibility Theorem given in ([Vo], \S4), that we will follow closely, is to introduce a certain new filtration, $F_\bullet,$ on $M=A/I$ defined "locally" in terms of the stratum $\sS$, and such that $\gr^{F}M$ gives rise to a coherent sheaf on $\sS$.
-Then, since the boundary of $\sS$ has codimension two by \eqref{codim2}, the global sections of $\gr^{F}M$ over $\sS$ necessarily form a {\it finitely generated} $\gr A$-module which is, moreover, automatically supported on $\overline{\sS}$.
+Then, since the boundary of $\sS$ has codimension greater than or equal to two by \eqref{codim2}, the global sections of $\gr^{F}M$ over $\sS$ necessarily form a {\it finitely generated} $\gr A$-module which is, moreover, automatically supported on $\overline{\sS}$.
 Hence, the filtration $F$ is good, and one obtains $\var(I)=\gsup(A/I)=\Supp(\gr^{F}A/I) =\overline{\sS}$.

 We proceed to a more detailed exposition.
 First, Proposition \ref{finite_leaves} implies that $\sS$ is Zariski-open in $\overline{\sS}$, hence also in $\Supp\mm$.
 Therefore, $Z:=(\Supp\mm)\ssminus \sS$ is a Zariski closed subset in $X$.
 Thus $X\ssminus Z$ is a Zariski open subset in $X$.
 We may choose a smaller {\it affine} Zariski open subset $U\subset X\ssminus Z$ such that $(\Supp\mm)\cap U= \sS$.
 Write $\jmath: U \into X$ for the corresponding open imbedding.
 Set $\mm_{_U}:=\mm|_U$, a coherent sheaf on $U$.
 By construction, the leaf $\sS$ is closed in $U,$ and $\Supp\, \mm_{_U}= \sS$.
 Hence, $\Supp(\jmath_*\mm_{_U})= \overline{\sS}.$ Therefore, (\ref{codim2}) yields